wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 python3 wis2box-ctl.py status
 ```

-Make sure your have MQTT Explorer running and connected to your instance.
+Make sure MQTT Explorer is running and connected to your instance.
 If you are still connected from the previous session, clear any previous messages you may have received from the queue.
-This can be done by either by disconnecting and reconnecting or by clicking the trash can for the topic.
+This can be done by either by disconnecting and reconnecting or by clicking the trash can icon for the given topic.

 Make sure you have a web browser open with the Grafana dashboard for your instance by going to `http://<your-host>:3000`

 And make sure you have a second tab open with the MinIO user interface at `http://<your-host>:9001`.
-Remember you need to login with the `WIS2BOX_STORAGE_USER` and `WIS2BOX_STORAGE_PASSWORD` defined in your `wis2box.env` file/
+Remember you need to login with the `WIS2BOX_STORAGE_USER` and `WIS2BOX_STORAGE_PASSWORD` defined in your `wis2box.env` file.

-## Exercise 1: setup a python script to ingest data into MinIO
+## Exercise 1: setup a Python script to ingest data into MinIO

 In this exercise we will use the MinIO Python client to copy data into MinIO.